jbcodeforce/shift_left_utils/docs/command.md

 **Options**:

 * `--compute-pool-id TEXT`: Flink compute pool ID.
-If not provided, it will create a pool.  [env var: CPOOL_ID; required]
+If not provided, it will create a pool.  [required]
+* `--dml-only / --no-dml-only`: By default the deployment will do DDL and DML, with this flag it will deploy only DML  [default: no-dml-only]
+* `--force / --no-force`: The children deletion will be done only if they are stateful.
+This Flag force to drop table and recreate all (ddl, dml)  [default: no-force]
 * `--help`: Show this message and exit.